Anterior Cervical Discectomy and Fusion

 ACDF surgery requires an expert surgical team led by an expert neurosurgeon with a vascular surgeon, an anesthesiologist, and nurses.
 Many spine surgeons have specialized training to perform this ACDF surgery.
 The basic steps include 5:

-- Finally, surgeons will put back the structures like blood vessels, esophagus, trachea, and muscles to their normal place and suture the skin together.
+• Finally, surgeons will put back the structures such as blood vessels, esophagus, trachea, and muscles to their normal place and suture the skin together.

 How long does an Anterior Cervical Discectomy and Fusion procedure typically take?